Summit County OVI Bail Information

 Option 3: Property Bond

-- Time: Property bonds typically take longer to process than cash bail or using a bail bondsman.
+- Processing Time: Property bonds often take longer to process than cash or surety bonds due to the need for appraisals and lien searches.

 Option 4: Personal Recognizance (PR Bond)